- Increased IgG levels

 - In HLA-DR3 patients the disease tends to occur earlier, and is more likely to require transplantation.

 - ANA’s – antinuclear antibodies are present in many autoimmune diseases: Rheumatoid arthritis, SLE, scleroderma, polymyositis, dermatomyositis, as well as AIH.
 In many of these diseases the ANA blood test can help diagnosis.

-- Auto-immune hepatitis is rare.
-It Western Europe and the US there are <1 case per 100 000
+- Autoimmune hepatitis is rare.
+In Western Europe and the US there are <1 case per 100 000

 - The M:F ratio is 1:3

 - Peaks of incidence: Age 10-20, and 45-70.
 The lower peak is more common and:

 - § Accounts for about half of cases

 - § Typically premenstrual girls